Skip to main content

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

-China ratified the Paris Climate Agreement in 2016.
-Its updated NDC (2021) set more ambitious targets for 2030: reaching a CO2 emission peak before 2030, lowering its CO2 intensity by over 65% (from 2005 levels), and eventually reaching carbon neutrality before 2060.
-It aims to cut the average coal consumption rate in power plants to 300g/kWh between 2020 and 2025.
+In its updated NDC (2021), China set more ambitious targets for 2030: reaching a CO2 emission peak before 2030, lowering its CO2 intensity by over 65% (from 2005 levels), and eventually reaching carbon neutrality before 2060.
+In September 2025, the country unveiled plans to lower its GHG emissions by 7 to 10% by 2035 from peak levels.